 Originally located here in September 1859 was the temporary Depot on the Mojave River.
 A Dragoon post to guard against Piute attacks was later established here in April 1860 with temporary brush shelters or mud dugouts used for only three months.
 Permanent adobe buildings were later built in 1868, arranged around a 300-yard square parade ground located about one-half mile west from the original site.
 Became a major base of operations throughout the Mojave Desert for several military posts established along the Old Government Road to Fort Mohave, AZ and the Salt Lake Road.
 Located on the Mojave River, about 21 miles east of Barstow.

 (NOTE: "Mojave" is generally spelled with a "j" west of the Colorado River, and spelled with an "h" east of the Colorado River.
 Both are pronounced the same.)

 Camp Bitter Springs

 (1859 - 1860), near Baker

-A temporary military encampment once located on the eastern edge of the current Fort Irwin Military Reservation (established in 1940) (see page 6), about 20 miles west-northwest of town.
+A temporary military encampment on the old stage route between Los Angeles and Las Vegas, NV, located on the eastern edge of the present-day Fort Irwin Military Reservation (established in 1940) (see page 6), about 20 miles west-northwest of town.
 A stone fort replaced the camp in 1860, known as Redoubt Bitter Springs.

 Built by the Dragoons in 1860 as Hancock's Redoubt.
 Regarrisoned in 1867 as Fort Soda Lake or Camp Soda Springs.
-Ruins remain at site on Soda Lake south of town, now the Desert Research Center of Cal-State University - Fullerton.
+Ruins remain at the site on Soda Lake south of Baker, now the Desert Research Center of Cal-State University - Fullerton.